Easy to Difficult Bible Trivia Quiz

 Who is well known for placing free Bibles in hotels and motels?

 a.
-The Gideons.
+The Jehovah's Witnesses.

 b.
 Knights of Columbus.

 c.
-The Jehovah's Witnesses.
+The Gideons.

-Answer A: The Gideons.
+Answer C: The Gideons.

 The Gideons are well known for placing free Bibles in hotels and motels.

-He was an Israelite from the tribe of Manasseh.
+Gideon of the Bible was an Israelite from the tribe of Manasseh.

 Gideon is famous for defeating the Midianite army with only 300 men.